 We woke up on Good Friday in St. Louis, having survived a night at the Lehmann House, famed for being haunted.
-After a sumptuous breakfast cooked by our host Marie, we stopped at the Gateway Arch on the west bank of the Mississippi river to witness this engineering feat.
+After a sumptuous breakfast cooked by our host Marie, we stopped at the Gateway Arch on the west bank of the Mississippi river to witness this engineering feat, before starting our journey to Nashville.

 The Gateway Arch has a number of accolades: it’s the world’s tallest arch, the tallest national monument in the United States, Missouri’s tallest accessible building and the tallest man-made monument in the Western Hemisphere.